chmouel/ftp-cloudfs/README.rst

   -a AUTHURL, --auth-url=AUTHURL
                         Auth URL for alternate providers(eg OpenStack) -s, --service-net     Connect via Rackspace ServiceNet network.
-  -f, --foreground      Do not attempt to daemonize butrun in foreground.
+  -f, --foreground      Do not attempt to daemonize but run in foreground.
   -l LOG_FILE, --log-file=LOG_FILE
                         Log File: Default stdout when in foreground --pid-file=PID_FILE   Pid file location when in daemon mode.
-  --uid=UID             UID to drop the privilige to when in daemon mode --gid=GID             GID to drop the privilige to when in daemon mode
+  --uid=UID             UID to drop the privilege to when in daemon mode --gid=GID             GID to drop the privilege to when in daemon mode

 SUPPORT
 =======